SharmaRahul21/etl-yelp.v1_DE_b/README.md

 1. Go to the folder "yelp_etl_pkg" and run 'python3.8 -m poetry run pytest tests'

-# Deployment of the application
+# Deployment of the application:
 In addition to above, i have created the dockerfile which containerizes the application.
 For running and interacting with the application please use the folder: "docker_build_yelp_etl".

 docker_build_yelp_etl